opensupplyhub/open-supply-hub-api-docs/README.md

-# OS Hub API Target Design Specification
+# OS Hub API V1 Design Specification

-This repository houses both the API specifications and design best practices used for making changes and implementing the Target API.
-This ensures consistency and quality in API modifications and new features.
+This GitHub repository houses both the OpenAPI specifications and RESTful API design best practices used for making changes and implementing new features for the Target API.
+This ensures consistency and quality in API modifications and enhancements.